tldr-group/vulture/README.md

 uv run apply.py
 ```

-The conda path comes with all the 'dev' dependencies (needed to reproduce the figures), if you want those with pip/uv/etc, run
+The conda path comes with all the 'paper' dependencies (needed to reproduce the figures), if you want those with pip/uv/etc, run

 ```bash
 pip install '.[paper]'